Nevena90serbiangirl/qa-portfolio/01-manual-testing/README.md

 ## Overview
 This project demonstrates manual testing of an authentication module, focusing on **login and registration functionality**.
 The goal is to validate core business logic, input validation, and error handling from a QA Engineer perspective.
+Basic security-related scenarios, such as brute-force protection, were also evaluated from a QA perspective.

 This module was tested as part of a QA portfolio aimed at **Junior QA / Internship positions**.